ericpruitt/emus/README.md

 the warning is only shown if the third argument is set or if the start index is more than 1 character beyond the end of a string.

-#### grep-3.1-implicit-recurse.patch ####

-When standard input is a terminal, running _grep(1)_ without any files specified as command line arguments implies "-r".
-A notice is written to standard error, and the search is delayed if standard output is also a terminal so the user has time to abort the search before the screen is polluted with potentially unwanted information.

 #### less-530-intr-with-F-X-quits.patch ####

 Normally hitting Ctrl+C when less than one screen of text has been shown